Europe (modern tattoo style); Aboriginal Australia (ancient tradition) · 2000s–present (Pointillism roots: 1886)

 Dotwork has profoundly influenced contemporary tattoo culture and expanded into fine art, illustration, and digital design.
 The style's emphasis on geometric precision and mathematical structure has attracted artists with backgrounds in architecture and mathematics.
 Its visual connection to scientific illustration (stippled botanical drawings) makes it popular for nature-themed and anatomical designs.

-Key Dotwork Artists
+Key Dotwork artists

 XL